VirtoCommerce/vc-module-environments-compare/README.md

 #### Secondary Environment Configuration

 On each secondary environment that will be compared:
-1. Configure role (ex. named: `Environment Compare`) with `environments-compare:access` permission
+1. Configure role (ex. named: `Environment Compare`) with `environments-compare:read` permission
 1. Create a new user with this role
 1. Create API key for this user

 ### Configuration Whitelist

-By default, module has white list of appsettings sections and keys that are compared across environments.
+By default, the module has a whitelist of appsettings sections and keys that are compared across environments.

 You can extend or narrow down which appsettings sections and keys are compared by configuring `EnvironmentsCompare:WhiteList`.
 It supports `Include` and `Exclude` lists for both `SectionKeys` and `SettingKeys`.